LouisTsiattalou/TradeDataVis/README.md

   - [ ] Get modal dialogs to show on success-error use case.
 - [x] Add export support for Non-EU Trade.
 - [ ] Add EU Trade tab.
-- [x] Commodity Code Lookup to include a searchbox, which shows a list of Commodity Codes and their Descriptions matching the search string (lookup on both Commodity Code and Descriptions - eg "Nuts" will show all descriptions containing the token "Nuts" case insensitive, and "010" will show all commodity codes beginning with 010).
+- [x] Commodity Code Lookup to include a searchbox, which shows a list of Commodity Codes and their Descriptions matching the search string (lookup on both Commodity Code and Descriptions - eg "Nuts" will show all descriptions containing the token "Nuts" case insensitive, and "010" will show all commodity codes containing string "010").
   - [x] Enable multi-comcode selection using SelectizeInput.
 - [ ] Within the data tabs, we need:
   - [x] A Sankey Diagram and World Map, with an option to select between £ Value, Net Weight (KG), Number of Consignments (note this is included in EU files, must aggregate in non-EU files), and Price per Kilo (£/KG).
 Rendered large.